-D-mode (Power Doppler) (optional)
+D (Power Doppler) mode (optional)

 a.
 Except for a certain color used to represent the intensity of blood flow, everything else is the same as the CF mode.

 Default PW Gate Location (Optional) Default TDI gate location (optional when TD is enabled)